 J. Bradley Green joined PLC as President in May 2018, and was appointed the Interim Chief Executive Officer on March 31, 2020.
 Mr. Green was officially appointed Chief Executive Officer and as a member of the Board, effective June 22, 2020.
-Mr. Green has over 16 years of experience in the funeral and cemetery profession.
+Mr. Green has over 17 years of experience in the funeral and cemetery profession.
 Prior to joining PLC, Mr. Green served as a founder, owner and the Chief Executive Officer of Signature Group.
 Prior to founding Signature Group, he was the Executive Vice President and General Counsel of another publicly traded funeral and cemetery industry consolidator.
 During that time, he was responsible for many corporate functions, including acquisitions.
 In addition to his industry experience, Mr. Green is a licensed attorney with an extensive legal background, including work at two international law firms and serving as the General Counsel for a large, international transportation company.

-W. Clark Harlow joined PLC as VP, Finance-USA in May 2018, and was appointed Senior Vice President, Operational Finance and Accounting in January 2022.
-Mr. Harlow has over 29 years of experience in various accounting and executive roles across several industries, of which 22 years have been in the funeral and cemetery profession.
+W. Clark Harlow joined PLC as VP, Finance-USA in May 2018, and was appointed Senior Vice President, Operational Finance & Accounting in January 2022 and Senior Vice President, Corporate Development in August 2023.
+Mr. Harlow has over 30 years of experience in various accounting and executive roles across several industries, of which 23 years have been in the funeral and cemetery profession.
 Mr. Harlow joined Signature Group in 2015 as an owner and its Chief Financial Officer.
 He has previously led the finance, accounting and M&A functions in private and publicly listed companies.

 Jennifer Hay joined PLC in 2018 as Associate General Counsel, was appointed General Counsel in February 2020 and Chief Strategy Officer and General Counsel in September 2022.
-She has been a licensed attorney since 2001 and has approximately 10 years of experience working directly within the funeral and cemetery industry.
-Ms. Hay has a widebreadth of legal expertise, with over 13 years of in-house experience advising and serving as counsel for public companies, including two international companies.
-Prior to joining PLC, she served in numerous capacities for Whole Foods Market, Inc., LDR Spine USA, Inc. and Carriage Services, Inc. In these roles, she has developed, led and had oversight over various functions including Legal, Human Resources and Safety and Risk Management.
+She has been a licensed attorney since 2001 and has approximately 11 years of experience working directly within the funeral and cemetery industry.
+Ms. Hay has a wide-breadth of legal expertise, with over 14 years of in-house experience advising and serving as counsel for public companies, including two international companies.
+Prior to joining PLC, she served in numerous capacities for Whole Foods Market, Inc., LDR Spine USA, Inc. and Carriage Services, Inc.

+In these roles, she has developed, led and had oversight over various functions including Legal, Human Resources and Safety and Risk Management.

 Lorie Johnson joined PLC as VP, Human Resources in May 2018.
-Ms. Johnson has over 16 years of experience in the funeral and cemetery profession, and she joined Signature Group in 2014 as its Chief Administrative Officer.
-Ms. Johnson has over 32 years of experience in all aspects of organizational administration, human resources, training and people development.
+Ms. Johnson has over 17 years of experience in the funeral and cemetery profession.
+Ms. Johnson has over 33 years of experience in all aspects of organizational administration, human resources, training and people development.
 In her role as VP, Human Resources she leads, facilitates and participates in organizational development and effectiveness across an employee's full life cycle with the company.
-At Signature Group, she had oversight over all aspects of Human Resources, Training, Safety and Risk Management, as well as Administration and Information Technology.
+Prior to joining PLC, Ms. Johnson was Chief Administrative Officer of Signature Group where she had oversight over all aspects of Human Resources, Training, Safety and Risk Management, as well as Administration and Information Technology.
 Ms. Johnson is an HRCI and SHRM certified Senior Human Resource Professional.